 And this is where the drug becomes dangerous.
 In higher doses opioids may suppress the body’s breathing reflex.
 The higher the dose, the stronger the suppression can become.
 An overdose can cause you to stop breathing entirely--and you die.

 It’s this danger that prompted the FDA to reclassify opioid pain relievers like hydrocodone as Schedule II drugs, lumping them in with heroin, LSD and cocaine.

 Obviously, the vast majority of people who take opioid painkillers are not and will not become addicts.
 Physicians prescribe their drugs.
 They take them responsibly so they can live, to the best of their ability, normal and productive lives.
-They don’t take them for the euphoria–they take them to control their pain.
-And while alternative treatments for pain–meditation, exercise, adequate sleep, biofeedback, distraction, TENs, etc.–may help relieve pain over time, they don’t work as quickly or as efficiently as opioid drugs.
+They don’t take them for the euphoria--they take them to control their pain.
+And while alternative treatments/a> for pain - meditation, exercise, adequate sleep, biofeedback, distraction, TENS unit, etc.--may help relieve pain over time, they don’t work as quickly or as efficiently as opioid drugs.

 The argument over opioid painkillers continues, as does the search for safer, non-addictive drugs that will work as efficiently and well as they do against chronic pain.
 Medical marijuana holds a lot of promise.
 So does research into the painkilling qualities of some snake and spider venoms.
 In the meantime, we need to be careful how we label each other.
 I can be dependent on opioids for pain relief without being an addict.

 Quiz: What % of our community members are living with irritable bowel syndrome?